-Celebratory monuments shape public spaces around the world.
+Celebratory monuments shape squares and public spaces around the world.
 Some of them celebrate uncontroversial topics, such as poets or inventors; others reflect social or ideological divisions in society.
 Monuments in the latter category have typically been imposed by dominant groups to assert their power over opponent groups, and glorify their narrative.
 These monuments were accorded extremely high importance in 20th-century autocracies and democracies and convey ideas that are, or used to be, highly divisive.
 At least 6,000 sculptures of Lenin were constructed around the world in the 20th century, hundreds of statues of European colonizers stood in Africa before independence, and at least 200 statues or markers celebrating fascist leaders still stand in Italy.
 Even in modern democracies these monuments attract large political attention.
 Memorials of past European autocracies are still gathering points for people defending their legacies, and the calls for removal have frequently led to riots and conflict between opposing groups.
 For instance, in the last decade, Confederate monuments in the US became an important target of Black Lives Matter protests, while their removals were often met by white-supremacist groups' reactions.

-Despite being such a widespread and polarizing phenomenon, there is extremely scarce evidence on how divisive monuments differentially affect dominant and oppressed groups, especially concerning location decisions.
-This gap is surprising given the prominent theoretical predictions that oppressed groups may relocate away from areas perceived as more hostile (Hirschman 1970, Tiebout 1956), and given the dramatic economic consequences of segregation (Ananat 2011).
-The scarcity of systematic data on monuments' construction dates has led the few empirical studies on the effect of divisive symbols to focus on the recent waves of removal (Rozenas et al. 2022, Rahnama 2023).
-While these studies found contrasting effects on groups' reconciliation, they were limited in studying longer-term outcomes, such as migration.
-Moreover, the challenge of disentangling the direct effect of monuments from that of the underlying local shifts in ideology that prompted their construction or removal has kept the existing literature silent on the role of monuments in isolation.
-I shed light on their causal effect by leveraging the historical difficulties in their construction, which made construction less likely in certain areas, and by conducting a contemporary online experiment.
+Despite being such a widespread and polarizing phenomenon and despite the prominent theoretical literature suggesting that oppressed groups may relocate away from areas perceived as more hostile (Hirschman (1970), Tiebout (1956)), we have extremely scarce evidence on how divisive monuments differentially affect the dominant and the oppressed groups, especially in terms of location decision.
+The scarcity of information on construction dates and historical outcomes led recent scholars researching ideological symbols to focus on their removal (Rozenas et al. 2022, Rahnama 2023), finding contrasting effects on groups' reconciliation.
+However, as monuments' symbolic meanings may change over time, focusing on the moment of construction is critical to understand the intended effects and longer-run outcomes, such as migration.
+Moreover, the difficulty of disentangling the direct effect of the monuments from that of the underlying local ideological shocks that induced their construction or removal has kept the existing literature silent on the direct role of monuments.
+I shed light on their causal effect by leveraging the historical difficulties in their construction and conducting a contemporary online experiment.